Drenches/Drenches.github.io/_pages/about.md

   - /about.html
 ---

-I am pursuing my master degree at School of Data and Computer Science, Sun Yat-Sen University(SYSU) supvised by [Xu Chen](https://sites.google.com/view/xcsysu).
-Prior to joining SYSU, I was a member of [Robot and Communication(R&C) Lab](https://scutrandc.github.io) supvised by Weipeng Guan, South China University of Technology(SCUT) where I obtained my B.Eng. and B.A..
+I am pursuing my master degree in School of Data and Computer Science at Sun Yat-Sen University(SYSU) supvised by [Xu Chen](https://sites.google.com/view/xcsysu).
+Prior to joining SYSU, I was a member of [R&C Lab](https://scutrandc.github.io) supvised by Weipeng Guan at South China University of Technology where I graduated from with B.Eng. specialized in Automation and B.A. as second degree.

-A data-driven personal website
+Research Interest
 ======
-Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).

-Getting started
+My current research interests mainly on edge computing, blockchain and deep reinforcement learning.
+My research interests in undergraduate was image communication and machine vision, especially for its application in the field of indoor visible light positioning.

+Selected Publications
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.